summitto/pgp-key-generation/README.md

     -s "2011-01-01 01:01:01" -x "2099-09-09 09:09:09" -k test -c "2011-01-01
     01:01:01"

-- The program will eiter generate a new encrypted seed using dice input, or you can use an existing encrypted seed to generate your key.
+- The program will either generate a new encrypted seed using dice input, or you can use an existing encrypted seed to generate your key.
 If you generate a new seed, store it in a secure place
 - import the generated key file into gpg with "gpg --import file"